maxep/PicoKit/README.md

 A light Web Service client framework targeting iOS platform.

 ##_Note_

-##_Note_
 _PicoKit is initially a fork of [pico](https://github.com/bulldog2011/pico)._

 _[Pico](https://github.com/bulldog2011/pico) (and related projects: [mxjc](https://github.com/maxep/mxjc), [mwsc](https://github.com/maxep/mwsc) & [nano](https://github.com/maxep/nano)) has been developed by [bulldog2011](http://bulldog2011.github.com) but stayed as is from 2013.
 As it is very well designed and implemented, I decided to fork it and upgrade it to support ARC and be available through [CocoaPods](https://cocoapods.org/)._

 ## Feature Highlight

-1. Support WSDL driven development, [code generator](https://github.com/maxep/mwsc) tool is provided to auto-genearte strongly typed proxy from WSDL.
+1. Support WSDL driven development, [code generator](https://github.com/maxep/max-ws) tool is provided to auto-genearte strongly typed proxy from WSDL.
 2. Support SOAP 1.1/1.2 and XML based web service.
 3. Support automatic SOAP/XML to Objective-C object binding, performance is better than iOS native XML parser.
 4. Built on popular and mature [AFNetworking](https://github.com/AFNetworking/AFNetworking) library for iOS.